Who Represents You: Local Level

 • Racism was declared a public health crisis in June 2020

-• In February, the city pledged to be hunger free by 2025
+• The city pledged to be hunger free by 2025

 Somerville